-The world is immersing into the sea of huge, recurring and continuous data and as the worldwide Big Data and Business Analytics market gains the biggest chunk, there are reasons to believe that organizations should look deeper into the big data security threats that will be raised because of the nature of these data sets.
+The world is immersing into the sea of huge, recurring and continuous data and as the worldwide Big Data and Business Analytics market gain the biggest chunk, there are reasons to believe that organizations should look deeper into the big data security threats that will be raised because of the nature of these data sets.

-Companies out there are collecting data related to consumer purchase behavior, bank transactions and most of these data are continuously being transferred by the Internet of Things (IoTs) and by nature these data sets are very sensitive because they have various personal details of consumers.
+Companies out there are collecting data related to consumer purchase behavior, bank transactions and most of these data are continuously being transferred by the Internet of Things (IoTs), and by nature these data sets are very sensitive because they have various personal details of consumers.

 Big Data Security Practices

 For big data, there are various data security practices, that are followed by companies; these are a few mentions:

 - Access Control

 Even with so many security protocols in place, it is sometimes really tricky to apply data security for big data environments because of the unique nature of the challenges.

 As discussed above, the most challenging part of the data security is the data itself, and the three v’s of big data play a crucial role here:

 - Volume: The ginormous volume of the data that prevails in the data environment needs data security solutions to handle the threat against them, which means the need of having an extremely scalable solution in place.